-&lt;sup>16A recent story on the Bloomberg News Service (2003) cited an industry analyst who suggested that, in the recent past, large firms have been replacing PCs every four years.
+16 A recent story on the Bloomberg News Service (2003) cited an industry analyst who suggested that, in the recent past, large firms have been replacing PCs every four years.
 In addition, Richards (2002) estimated that the replacement cycle for PCs is 3.9 years, based on spectral analysis of computer investment flows.

-&lt;sup>17Outside of economics, the Weibull distribution has been used extensively to model survival patterns.
+17 Outside economics, the Weibull distribution has been used extensively to model survival patterns.
 See Johnson, Kotz, and Balakrishnan (1994).
 Among applications in economics, Sliker (2003) has used the Weibull to model retirement patterns for motor vehicles.
-The survival function implied by our Weibull retirement distribution is $\exp[-(age/\beta)^{\eta}]$ where β=67.8, η=2, and age is measured in months.
+The survival function implied by our Weibull retirement distribution is $\exp[-(age/\beta)^{\eta}]$, where $\beta = 67.8$, $\eta = 2$, and age is measured in months.

-Columns 5 through 7 bring together the separate influences on PC prices.
-Column 5 presents the combined effect of depreciation and real revaluation, calculated as the product of the profiles in columns 3 and 4.
-The rate of decline shown in column 5 is the estimate of $\delta^k - (\pi^k - \pi)$ , which figures so prominently in our measurement system.
-If aggregate price inflation were zero, $\delta^k - (\pi^k - \pi)$ would equal $\delta^k - \pi^k$ , and this column would represent the actual drop in the value of a personal computer with each additional period of use - hence the label "No Inflation" for this column.
+which figures so prominently in our measurement system.
+If aggregate price inflation were zero, $\delta^k - (\pi^k - \pi)$ would equal $\delta^k - \pi^k$, and this column would represent the actual drop in the value of a personal computer with each additional period of use-hence the label "No inflation" for this column.
 As can be seen, the value of a PC declines quickly after it enters service.
-Twelve months after installation, the PC's value has fallen to 62.5 percent of its initial price, almost entirely reflecting revaluation; after 24 months, only 33.5 percent of the initial value remains, and after 60 months the PC is nearly worthless.
-Columns 6 and 7 show the analogous schedules when aggregate price inflation is 1 percent and 4 percent, respectively - the range observed over our sample period.
+Twelve months after installation, the PC's value has fallen to 62.5 percent of its initial price, almost entirely reflecting revaluation.
+After 24 months, only 33.5 percent of the initial value remains, and after 60 months the PC is nearly worthless.
+Columns (6) and (7) show the analogous schedules when aggregate price inflation is 1 percent and 4 percent, respectively-the range observed over our sample period.
 As is evident from the similarity of the three columns, the strong downward pressure on PC prices from revaluation and age-related factors overwhelms the effect of aggregate price inflation.

-The price profiles in table 7a are the ones implied by our unconstrained baseline regression.
+The price profiles in Table 7 are those implied by our unconstrained baseline regression.
 We will use these profiles in section 5 to assess the implications of our results for tax depreciation schedules for PCs.
-However, as we discussed above, the baseline regression implies that constant-quality PC prices have declined considerably faster than is indicated by the BEA series.
-To obtain price profiles that mesh with BEA's constant-quality price index, table 7b recalculates all the profiles using the results from the constrained regression.
+As we discussed above, however, the baseline regression implies that constantquality PC prices have declined considerably faster than is indicated by the BEA series.
+To obtain price profiles that mesh with BEA's constantquality price index, Table 8 recalculates all the profiles using the results from the constrained regression.

-The age-price profile in column 1 of table 7b declines more rapidly than its counterpart in table 7a.
+The age-price profile in column (1) of Table 8 declines more rapidly than its counterpart in Table 7.
 This difference is a direct result of imposing the BEA price index in the constrained regression.
 That is, the slower rate of constant-quality price decline in the constrained regression forces adjustments in other coefficients to fit the sharp drop in bluebook prices for a given PC over its service life.
-One such adjustment, shown in column 1, is a speed-up in the estimated rate of age-related price decline, which carries through to the survival-adjusted age-price profile in column 3 (after applying the unchanged survival function).
+One such adjustment, shown in column (1), is a speed-up in the estimated rate of age-related price decline, which carries through to the survival-adjusted age-price profile in column (3) (after applying the unchanged survival function).
 This age-price profile differs substantially across the two tables.
-Indeed, over the first 60 months of the PC's service life, the average annual rate of depreciation is 34.6 percent in table 7b, well above the 22.4 percent rate in table 7a.
+Indeed, over the first 60 months of the PC's service life, the average annual rate of depreciation is 34.6 percent in Table 8, well above the 22.4 percent rate in Table 7.